luangjokaj/wordpressify/README.md

 # 9. Using Xdebug

-WordPressify comes with [Xdebug](https://xdebug.org/**) preconfigured, so that you can easily debug, profile, and trace your application.
+WordPressify comes with [Xdebug](https://xdebug.org/**) preconfigured so that you can easily debug, profile, and trace your application.
 The following is a description of how to setup Xdebug with WordPressify.
-If you're on Linux, be sure to check the Xdebug on Linux section below.
+If you're on Linux, be sure to check the Xdebug on the Linux section below.

 **INSTALL THE XDEBUG EXTENSION**